 The Fisherman’s Bastion is open every day of the year and is (mostly) free to enter.
-There is a small charge if you’d like to go inside the upper towers, but in my opinion, the view is equally as lovely from the lower towers and turrets, so unless you’d like to pretend you’re a princess in her castle overlooking the city, you can probably skip those.
+There is a small charge if you’d like to go inside the upper towers, but in my opinion, the view is equally as lovely from the lower towers and turrets, so unless you’d like to pretend you’re a princess in a castle overlooking the city, you can probably skip those.

 From the outside, Matthias Church looks pretty much like every other Gothic-style cathedral, but when you walk in, it’s like a color explosion!
 Multicolored frescoes adorn every inch of wall space from ceiling to floor, and the floor even gets a colorful upgrade with geometric tile designs featuring flowers in varying shapes and sizes.

 To worship or pray, entrance into Matthias Church is free, but if you’re visiting as a tourist, you’ll need to pay for an admission ticket.
 However, with your ticket you’ll be free to wander in the church as long as you like, join one of the guided tours, or visit the Museum of Ecclesiastical Art which is located in the church as well, so it’s well worth the money.

 Unfortunately, due to looting and damage during WWII, a ticket into Buda Castle isn’t for a tour through the palace’s royal apartments and ballrooms.
 Instead, what you’ll find inside Buda Castle is the Hungarian National Gallery, the Budapest History Museum, and the National Library.

-Buda might have the history and gorgeous views, but Pest has the livelier city vibe by far.
+Buda might have the history and gorgeous views, but Pest definitely has the livelier city vibe by far.
 At least from a street photography perspective, I enjoyed the Pest side of Budapest even more than the Old City of Buda.
 I only wish we’d had time to see more.

-We had started our morning in Budapest with a bus tour of Pest before making our way over to Buda, but the problem with a bus tour is that you’re watching everything pass far too quickly from behind a foggy window, so I was very thankful when we headed back over to Pest and were given a little time to roam around.
+We began our 24 hours in Budapest with a bus tour of Pest before making our way over to the Fisherman’s Bastion, but the problem with a bus tour is that you’re watching everything pass far too quickly from behind a foggy window, so I was very thankful when we headed back over to Pest and were given a little time to roam around.

 The main floor was my favorite, offering everything from fresh produce and spices to Hungarian candies and pastries.
-The second floor overlooking the first is where you’ll find the souvenirs and more food stalls, many selling homemade Hungarian meals to-go.
+The second floor overlooking the first is where you’ll find souvenirs and more food stalls, many selling homemade Hungarian meals to-go.
 And the basement floor, if you can handle the smell, is your one stop shop for fresh fish and pickled vegetables.
-I stuck to the pastry section myself. :)
+(I stuck to the pastry section myself.)

 The Great Market Hall is a popular spot for both locals and tourists alike to come for lunch, so if you’re looking to pay a visit, avoiding the lunch rush hours from 12-2pm will probably make for a more enjoyable experience.
 The market is free to enter, but good luck leaving without spending at least a few forint on the local dishes and delicacies served here!